 Loss Development Factor.
-A loss development factor ("LDF") is a ratio used to quantify the change in immature loss data over time.
-An "age-to-age" or "incremental" LDF is the ratio of a specific data item (e.g., paid losses, incurred losses, reported claims, etc.) at successive evaluations.
+An LDF is a ratio used to quantify the change in immature loss data over time.
+An "age-to-age" or "incremental" LDF is the ratio of a specific data item (e.g., paid losses, incurred losses, reported claims, etc.) at successive valuations.
 An "age-to-ultimate" or "cumulative" LDF quantifies the change in the data item from its current value to its ultimate value when all claims are closed.